AvolitesLtd/TitanManual/docs/quick-start/controlling-fixtures.md

-[Open Attribute window](../controlling-fixtures/changing-fixture-attributes.md#attribute-editor-window) on-screen (<Keys.HardKey>Open/View</Keys.HardKey> then one of the attribute bank buttons such as <Keys.HardKey>Position</Keys.HardKey> or <Keys.HardKey>Intensity</Keys.HardKey>) to select attributes from buttons and to control sub-fixtures of battens/arrays.
+[Open Attribute window](../controlling-fixtures/changing-fixture-attributes.md#attribute-editor-window) on-screen (<Keys.HardKey>Open/View</Keys.HardKey> then one of the attribute bank buttons such as <Keys.HardKey>Position</Keys.HardKey> or <Keys.HardKey>Intensity</Keys.HardKey>) to select attributes from buttons and to control sub-fixtures/cells/pixels of multicelled fixtures.
 (See [Fixtures with Multiple Cells](../controlling-fixtures.md#fixtures-with-multiple-cellssub-fixtures)).

 Use Palettes to store often-used colours, positions etc. for instant